ujjwalkumar26/Micro-Blogging-Website/README.md

 Here is an awesome avatar generator that I used: [dicebear](https://avatars.dicebear.com/).

-This website was deveoped to learn GraphQL basics - it is hosted [here](https://microblogger.netlify.app/), please dont create uncessory accounts or posts.
+This website was deveoped to learn GraphQL basics - it is hosted [here](https://microblogger.netlify.app/), please dont create unnecessory accounts or posts.